-Termination of a Student: May terminate a student's enrollment for noncompliance with General Policies, including SAP, this contract, or State Laws and Regulations; Improper conduct or any action which causes or could cause bodily harm to a client, a student, or employee of the school; willful destruction of school property; and theft or any illegal act.
+Termination of a Student: May terminate a student's enrollment for noncompliance with General Policies (Conduct and School rules & regulations listed below), Absenteeism, Failure to complete assigned work on time, including failing SAP, this contract, or State Laws and Regulations; Improper conduct or any action which causes or could cause bodily harm to a client, a student, or employee of the school; willful destruction of school property; and theft or any illegal act.
+A Fee of \$150.00 will be charged to all students who withdraw or are terminated.